 Easter Term 2016Cribs can be found at: Leeds Branch database, Strathspey Server, or they will be mailed to you if you join our mailing list.

-This term we will be working on dances that will appear of the Highland Ball programme (among others) and continuing with teaching, as last term.
+This term we will be working on dances that will appear of the Winter Dance programme (among others) and continuing with teaching, as last term.
 New dancers are very welcome and teaching and instruction will be aimed to be inclusive of everyone present.

 Classes will begin with a half hour of ceilidh dancing to warm up, followed by half an hour of teaching of steps and figures and then one hour of social dancing using the things we have learned.